stroiman/golang-intro-aften/server/README.md

 go get github.com/skelterjohn/rerun
 ```

-From the project folder, run `rerun --build gohome` (it will not find the
+From the project folder, run `rerun --build gossip` (it will not find the
 correct static files, if you are not in the correct folder)